matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 ![First entry](./images/journal-1.jpeg)

-Since then I have been making an entry pretty much every day, the format grew to include Location, Date, Time, Mood and even the occassional drawing (though I'm definitely no artist).
+Since then I have been making an entry pretty much every day, the format grew to include Location, Date, Time, Mood and even the occassional drawing (I'm also definitely no artist).

 ![Entry format](./images/journal-2.jpeg)

-Without noticing it gave me such comfort during what was a difficult time and looking back through the pages you can see snapshots of these moments.
-But most importantly you can see how the Mood became ever more positive.
-Although that’s not necessarily the only reason, as there are lots of factors in daily life, but it definitely had an impact.
+Without noticing, it gave me such comfort during what was a difficult time and looking back through the pages you can see snapshots of these moments.
+Most importantly you can see how the Mood became ever more positive.
+Although that’s not necessarily the only reason, as there are lots of factors in daily life, but it definitely had a positive impact.

 The simple act of writing it down, takes the load off your mind and puts it onto paper (be it physical or digital).
 That is a very powerful and good reason to write.